 Find trusted captains, join real trips with cost splitting, and build your Angler Rank.
 Your spots stay private — you decide who sees your intel.

-Sleeper Pick: Black Crappie & Bluegill
+Sleeper Pick: Black and White Crappie

-Where to Hunt
+Where to Fish

 Lure & Bait Selection